Sharsheret (organization): Pink Day

-Starting in 2010, Sharsheret created Pink Day to raise awareness and show support for breast cancer survivors.
+In 2010, Sharsheret created Pink Day to raise awareness and show support for breast cancer survivors.
 On February 13, people are encouraged to wear pink clothing throughout the day, as observed by many students throughout the country.
-Jewish student organizations such as Hillel, Chabad, and the Alpha Epsilon Phi sorority, plan annual events in honor of Pink Day including challah bakes, "Pink Shabbat" and tabling events on campus.
-In 2018, over 100 schools nationwide participated in Pink Day.
-The schools used the Pink Day Tool Kits provided by Sharsheret.
-The kits include programming ideas, educational resources, physical items to display, and breast cancer awareness terminology to use in social media content.
+Jewish student organizations such as Hillel, Chabad, and the Alpha Epsilon Phi sorority plan annual events in honor of Pink Day, including challah bakes, "Pink Shabbat," and tabling events on campus.
+In 2018, over 100 schools nationwide participated in Pink Day using the Pink Day Tool Kits provided by Sharsheret.
+The kits include programming ideas, educational resources, physical items to display, and breast cancer awareness terminology for social media content.

 Awards

-The Center for Disease Control (CDC) has awarded Sharsheret with a five-year, $1.8 million cooperative agreement as of September 2019, to fund the organization's "LINK Program-Outreach and Education Initiative" that works to provide educational programming and services for women under the age of 45 diagnosed with breast cancer.
+The Centers for Disease Control and Prevention (CDC) awarded Sharsheret with a five-year, $1.8 million cooperative agreement, as of September 2019, to fund the organization's "LINK Program-Outreach and Education Initiative" that works to provide educational programming and services for women under the age of 45 diagnosed with breast cancer.
 "In collaboration with the CDC and more than 100 local Sharsheret partners nationwide, we will work to serve more than 150,000 women and caregivers, enhancing the quality of life and reducing the cancer burden for breast cancer survivors, metastatic breast cancer patients and caregivers", said Executive Director Elana Silber in response to the award.